Eldeston/Creative-Computing/Year 1/Classes/Digital Storytelling/Assessments/Assessment 01 - The Beginning of an Engineer's Journey.md

 teacher: Ms. Preeti Tyagi
 ---
 # The Beginning of an Engineer's Journey
+## What makes a story?
+A story is a spoken or written, or fictional or non-fictional event which purpose is to express a person's personal experience or an idea to another.
+Stories are often used to communicate very important topics in various aspects in life, whether you are living your best in life, or wrapped around in the cold arms of death.

+It is also a powerful tool to communicate and to relate to another person's experiences and to provoke a one's imagination.

+Stories can be a series of chronological events pointing towards a bigger picture that provokes an immediate response from the listening audience.

+> "I may not live to see our glory (I may not live to see our glory)
+> But I will gladly join the fight (but I will gladly join the fight)
+> And when our children tell our story (and when our children tell our story)
+> They'll tell the story of tonight..."
+> *- Hamilton: An American Musical, "The Story of Tonight" by Lin-Manuel, 2015*
+## Story patterns and structures

 ## Outline
 I. Papers and Drawings
 	A. Childhood